 Access to Resources

 Considering the history of the University of Oxford, the amount of resources that Indian students will have access to is simply unimaginable.
 The libraries of Oxford are considered some of the best in the world.
-In addition to physical or online material, the Oxford name attracts numerous scholars, scientists, and pioneers in their fields from across the world.
+In addition to physical or online material, the Oxford name attracts numerous scholars, scientists, pioneers in their fields from across the world.
 In addition to their physical library, the access to human libraries at Oxford is immense.

 Global Visibility

-Given the reputation of the university, and the work ethic it builds, it comes as no surprise that top global employers are waiting in line to hire graduates from Oxbridge.
+Given the reputation of the university, the work ethic it builds, it comes as no surprise that top global employers are waiting in line to hire graduates from Oxbridge.
 The career guidance service at the university is also unparalleled with top recruiters seeking out graduates.

 Build a strong work ethic

 For all the amenities and privileges that Oxford offers you, it does expect one big thing in return – a strong work ethic.
 You will be in for a rude surprise if you think that it will be easy once you get in.
-The essays you turn in must be original and well researched; you must be prepared for the tutorial sessions and slog for the final exams.
+The essays you turn in must be original and well-researched; you must be prepared for the tutorial sessions and slog for the final exams.
 Expect a lot of written work.
 Your academic ability will be pushed to the edge but, all of this effort is absolutely worth it because you will emerge the best version of yourself.

 Immense networking opportunities

 In addition to your coursework, you also have a number of societies to get involved with.
-So, with your course work, societies, and your social life, the opportunities for meeting people and building both personal and professional relationships are endless.
+So, with your course work, societies and your social life, the opportunities for meeting people and building both personal and professional relationships are endless.

 Build critical thinking skills